 be signed by the person making the appeal, or an authorized representative;

-be received by the Tribunal within 30 days from the date notification of the hearing officer’s decision is received;
+be received by the Tribunal within 30 days from the date notification of the Hearing Officer’s decision; and

-indicate if the appeal is ready to proceed; and
+indicate if the appeal is ready to proceed.

-If the hearing officer’s decision is mailed, receipt within 5 business days is assumed [s.189(1)].
-If the 30-day time limit to appeal to the Tribunal is missed, a written request to the Registrar for an extension is necessary.
-The Registrar can extend the 30-day time limit when an injustice would result if the deadline is not extended [s.240(2)].
+Appeals to the Tribunal must be made within 30 days of the date the Hearing Officer’s decision is received by mail or on-line.
+Receipt within 5 business days is assumed [s.189(1)].
+If the 30-day time limit to appeal to the Tribunal is missed, a written extension request must be made to the Registrar.
+The Registrar can extend the limit when an injustice would result if the deadline is not extended [s.240(2)].
 Requests must be made at the earliest opportunity and must include the reasons for missing the deadline.
 The request should also include any other supporting information and a completed Notice of Appeal form.

 evidence of an intention to appeal within the 30-day time limit;